 If present in the eye, these cholesterol deposits can also be present in the brain and other internal organs.
 Blockages from cholesterol can put you at risk for a stroke, heart attack, and more serious problems.

 High cholesterol levels can also be determined by examining the cornea, the outer part of the eye.
 Eye doctors will check for a white or grey ring around the iris using a biomicroscope.
-These deposits, called arcus, can indicate high cholesterol.
+These deposits, called an arcus, can indicate high cholesterol.

 Cholesterol deposits can also be seen as yellow fatty growths on and around the eyelids.
 Many cholesterol deposits found on the external parts of the eye are age-related and simply need to be monitored annually, but they can also be the sign of a greater problem.